Gustaf Wilhelm Olson: Awards

 On 29 August 1955, Gustaf was awarded the Order of the Rising Sun, 4th Class from Japan for his work during World War II in protecting Japanese interests in Hawaii.

 Personal life

 Gustaf married Tillie Olson in 1899 and together had 4 children.
 He became a widower after Tillie died 18 September 1931.

 Gustaf was later remarried to Anice Hummel on 6 December 1941 in Honolulu, HI, the evening before the attack on Pearl Harbor.

 Death

-Gustaf and his wife left Honolulu, HI on 4 September 1955 to visit Sweden with the intention of staying for a year before returning back to Hawaii.
+Gustaf and his wife left Honolulu, HI on 4 September 1955 to visit Sweden with the intention of staying for a year before returning to Hawaii.
 Shortly after arriving to Sweden, Gustaf experienced health complications and died on 19 December 1955.